Why am I on a Devon Wine Mission?

 We know that behind smaller businesses, is an incredible amount of hard work and not the buying power or processes of large companies.
 I would say one ‘positive’ that has come from the recent COVID restrictions is these vineyards have upped their offering by delivering locally and nationally and really increasing their social media presence and visibility – hence I found out about a few more names I hadn’t known about before.

-Another great outcome was the recent and very successful virtual #TheBigEnglishWineGoodFriday which achieved 13 million impressions over the Easter Bank Holiday weekend.
+Another great outcome was the recent and very successful virtual #TheBigEnglishWineGoodFriday which achieved 13 million impressions over the Easter Bank Holiday weekend in April 2020.

 I hope you enjoy what’s to come, I know I am enjoying trying new wines – all in the name of research of course…. cheers!